-Every time an incident happens and the news interviews someone nearby, you hear the above sentence over and over again.
+I can’t believe this happened here!
+Every time an incident happens and the news interviews someone nearby, you hear that statement over and over again.
 Why?
 People always seem so surprised that bad things and bad people live in their “nice neighborhood”.
 Do you really know your neighbors?
 All of them?

 One time, while looking for a house to purchase when we lived in California, I decided to look up various crimes that have happened around that address.
 Nothing came up until I hit the jackpot on a sexual offender list.
 A repeat sexual offender lived 2 houses away from the house we’d just looked at.
 It was a “nice neighborhood” in Silicon Valley.
 Of course we looked elsewhere!